stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 4. VM standalone application
     * Download [application source code](https://github.com/Nuvoton-Israel/openbmc-util/tree/master/virtual_media_openbmc2.6)
-    * Follow [readme](https://github.com/Nuvoton-Israel/openbmc-util/blob/master/virtual_media_openbmc2.6/NBDServerWSWindows/README) instuctions install QT and Openssl
+    * Follow [readme](https://github.com/Nuvoton-Israel/openbmc-util/blob/master/virtual_media_openbmc2.6/NBDServerWSWindows/README) instructions install QT and Openssl
     * Start QT creator, open project **VirtualMedia.pro**, then build all
     * Launch windows/linux application
         > _NOTICE : use `sudo` to launch app in linux and install `nmap` first_
     *  Operations
         + After `Chose an Image File` or `Select an USB Drive`, click `Search` to check which BMCs are on line
-        + Select any on line BMC and key in `Account/Password` and click `Start VM` to start VM network service (still not hook USB disk to host platform)
+        + Select any on line BMC and key in `Account/Password`, choose the `Export Type` to Image, and click `Start VM` to start VM network service (still not hook USB disk to host platform)
         + After `Start VM`, click `Mount USB` to hook the emulated usb disk to host platform, or click `Stop VM` to stop VM network service.
         + After `Mount USB`, click `UnMount USB` to emulate unplugging the usb disk from host platform
         + After `UnMount USB`, click `Stop VM` to stop VM network service, or click `Mount USB` to hook USB disk to host platform.